15-minute-discourse/plasmoids-2/README.md

-#   NJ Plasmoid Drones: What the White House Didn't Tell You
+# NJ Sentient Plasmoid Drones: What the White House Didn't Tell You!

 Watch the video on YouTube: https://www.youtube.com/watch?v=OhFe41PpuoE